Submit your work 365 days/year!

 What to submit

 We accept submissions from students currently pursuing a bachelor’s or master’s degree.
-Papers submitted by PhD candidates will not be accepted unless they were written during their bachelor’s or master’s studies.
+Papers submitted by PhD candidates will only be accepted if they were written during their bachelor’s or master’s studies.
 We accept manuscripts in both German and English.
 Submit your pieces on European politics, mainly but not exclusively, in the following fields of study:

 We exclusively accept academic articles.
-Shorter opinion pieces can be submitted for publication on the YJEA blog to board@yjea.org.
-Articles might have been written as, for instance, coursework for university, your bachelor’s or master’s dissertation or as independent work.
+Papers may have been written as, for instance, coursework for university, your bachelor’s or master’s dissertation or independent work.
 Please hand in your bachelor’s or master’s dissertations only after they have been graded.
 Moreover, we do not accept previously published articles.
-Please note the format requirements below.
+Please note the format requirements and revision schedule below.
+Shorter opinion pieces can be submitted to nadia.elghali@yjea.org for publication on the YJEA blog.

 You will benefit from our double-blind peer-reviewing procedure, which is in line with the highest academic standards of quality assurance and is used in most senior journals.
-The editorial board of the YJEA, as well as experienced scholars, will give you detailed feedback on your work and help with advice for the revision.
-Before articles are forwarded to the peer reviewers, our quality assurance also includes checking for plagiarism.
+The Editorial Board of the YJEA, along with experienced scholars will give you detailed feedback on your work and help guide you through the revision and publication process.
+Before articles are sent to the peer reviewers, our quality assurance also includes checking for plagiarism.
 In case plagiarism is detected, the article will be considered rejected.
 However, it is possible to resubmit the article after making appropriate changes.
 For further information on plagiarism, please find some general guidelines here.
 There is no guarantee that your manuscript will be published and publication depends on the outcome of the peer-review.
 The review process may take six months or more.
 For further questions, please refer to board@yjea.org.
 We look forward to receiving your submission!

 Formal Requirements